dirkkelly/dirkkelly/content/essays/collapse/_index.md

 ---
-title: The Saddening Continuous Collapse of Civilization
+title: The saddening continuous collapse of civilization.
 ---